 Without doubt wetlands are one of the most important bird habitats, used for breeding, feeding, shelter and as a stop-over spot along migratory routes and flyways.
 You'll find wetlands in our Big Destinations list too.

 1 The Brazilian Pantanal

 WHY?: The world's largest contiguous tropical wetland, the Pantanal, covers a vast area in the south-west of the country; most of the Pantanal is within Brizil, with much smaller sections in Paraguay and Bolivia.
-It is made up of a complex system of floodplain, marshland, lagoon and interconnected drainage channels, creating a marvellous habitat for birds.
+It's made up of a complex system of floodplain, marshland, lagoon and interconnected drainage channels, creating a marvellous habitat for birds.
 Counts vary, but it's considered to be home to at least 700 different species, including birds such as the jabiru stork and the endangered hyacinth macaw.

 2 The Everglades and Southern Florida

 WHY?: The Everglades have a unique ecosystem of shallow, slow moving rivers of sawgrass marsh, interspersed with cypress swamp, hardwood hammocks and mangrove forest, covering a vast area from Lake Okeechobee to Florida Bay.
 The area is well known in birding circles for having the largest concentration of wading birds in America; it's also famous for its alligators!
-Within the Everglades, the National Park is home to over 360 bird species, including herons, vultures, pelicans, egrets, ducks, storks, pelicans, bald eagles, owls, ospreys, spoonbills and pileated woodpeckers.
+Within the Everglades, the National Park is home to over 360 species, including herons, vultures, pelicans, egrets, storks, pelicans, eagles, owls, ospreys, spoonbills and woodpeckers.

 3 The Camargue, France